standard/standardx/README.md

 ```

 ## Usage
-Use `standardx` on the command line the same way you used `standard`:
+Use `standardx` on the command line the same way you use `standard`:

 ```
 Usage: